 Dr Mariann Lloyd-Smith, senior adviser to the National Toxics Network and IPEN (the international public interest NGO on harmful substances), says she has heard about a number of incidents relating to clothing and shoes that can be the result of everything from DMF, formaldehyde and dyes.

-“The most dangerous way for a toxin to enter the body is not through the digestive system, but through the skin,” says Schimkus.
+Schimkus tells us that the most dangerous way for a toxin to enter the body is not through the digestive system, but through the skin.

 "We have strong regulation and monitoring of imported food but we're not even thinking about regulating the levels of chemicals being used in clothing processes such as fabric treatments, dyes and printing or in the creation of synthetic fibres derived from petroleum-based feed stocks."

-And while consumer reactions to clothing and footwear aren’t rife, there are industry concerns that an issue that shouldn’t exist at all, is growing.
+And although consumer reactions to clothing and footwear aren't rife, there are industry concerns that an issue that shouldn't exist at all, is growing.

 Where to next?